roberthead/ruby_on_rails_tutorial/README.md

     cat = Animal.new('Cat', 'Mrew!')
     cat.speak  # raises an exception because we didn't define this method

+Notice the comments?
+One-line comments start with a `#`

 Want to add more functionality to the class?
 You can reopen any class any time!

     class Animal